laacri/sentiment-analysis/README.md

 TO-DO:
 - `SentimentAnalysisCompendium`: notebook with first experiments and list of existing techniques;
 - Python files for the actual project (finetuning + app)

+Note: this project is meant for learning and practicing purposes only.